valerianderennebecode/markdown/README.md

 #### My contribution to the group

-- I'm a quite positive person so i hope what i can share that positive vibe whenever it's needed the most (you know, when you are looking for that wrong dash for the last 3h).
+- I'm a quite positive person so i hope that i can share that positive vibe whenever it's needed the most (you know, when you are looking for that wrong dash for the last 3h).
--
+- I use to be able to give some basic Daruma Taiso (zen gymnastic)
-- I can build you a WIX website.
-Here is mine
+- I can build you a WIX website :).
+[Here is mine](https://www.socialgoombah.be)
-Tell your teammates which positive contribution to the group you will make.
-This could be technical, making people feel comfortable, being an organiser...

 A funny story (smaller header)